AustinH5544/Cosmic-Rift/README.txt

    -ShootingRange-
 	Shoot as many targets as can in the allotted time.

+Avoid Being attacked
+Let go of spacebar is you see a red bullet or a glowing flying bug coming at you !

 Try your hand at both of these or become an expert and top the leaderboard.